hust-workshop/hust-workshop.github.io/_posts/2024-01-04-submissions.md

 ## Format

-Submission

-Paper Format

-Submissions are limited to 10 two-column pages (U.S. letter – 8.5″ x 11″), excluding the bibliography, using the IEEE proceedings template.
-The IEEE conference proceeding templates for LaTeX and MS Word provided by IEEE eXpress Conference Publishing are available for download.
-See the templates here.
-AD and AE appendices do not count against the 10 pages.
-Authors of accepted papers may provide supplemental material with their final version of the paper (e.g., additional proofs, videos, or images).

 All submissions should be made electronically through the SC24 <a href="https://submissions.supercomputing.org">Submissions website</a>.
 Papers should be submitted as PDF file using the **IEEE prceedings template**.
 We kindly refer authors to the necessary [templates](https://www.ieee.org/conferences/publishing/templates.html).